 - Educates Oregon’s drivers and stakeholders about the benefits of EVs.

 Our goals are to triple the number of EVs on our roads by 2023, and expand statewide public EV charging infrastructure by a minimum of 10% by 2025.
-We’re making progress on those goals, and we recognize that much more needs to be done to rapidly expand electric mobility use.
+We’re making progress on those goals, and we recognize that much more needs to be done to rapidly expand equitable access to electric mobility use and necessary charging and refueling infrastructure.

 What We're Working On